Palliative and end-of-life care for neuro-oncology patients

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Hemangioblastoma is a relatively uncommon tumor that most often arises in the cerebellum, brainstem, or spinal cord.
-Hemangioblastomas usually occur sporadically as a single lesion and also occur as multiple tumors in persons with von Hippel-Lindau disease.
+Hemangioblastoma is a relatively uncommon tumor that most often arises in the cerebellum, brainstem, spinal cord, or cauda equina.
+Hemangioblastomas occur sporadically as a single lesion and also occur as multiple tumors in persons with von Hippel-Lindau (VHL) disease.
 The mainstay of treatment for hemangioblastoma continues to be surgical resection.
-Stereotactic radiosurgery is increasingly used in selective situations.
+Stereotactic radiosurgery is used in selective situations.
 In addition, discoveries of the molecular genetics of hemangioblastoma should eventually lead to molecularly targeted therapies.
 In this article, the author reviews the clinical features, molecular genetics, and current therapies for hemangioblastoma.

-• Hemangioblastomas most often arise in the cerebellum, brainstem, and spinal cord.
+• Hemangioblastomas most often arise in the cerebellum, brainstem, spinal cord, and cauda equina.

-• Up to one third of patients with hemangioblastoma have von Hippel-Lindau disease whereas at least two thirds of persons with von Hippel-Lindau disease develop 1 or more hemangioblastomas over their lifetime.
+• One third to one half of patients with hemangioblastoma have von Hippel-Lindau (VHL) disease whereas at least two thirds of persons with von Hippel-Lindau disease develop 1 or more hemangioblastomas over their lifetime.

-• All patients presenting with a hemangioblastoma should be evaluated for von Hippel-Lindau disease.
+• Most patients presenting with a hemangioblastoma should be evaluated for von Hippel-Lindau disease.

 • Treatment options for sporadically occurring hemangioblastoma or for symptomatic hemangioblastoma in von Hippel-Lindau disease patients include surgical resection or radiation therapy (usually stereotactic radiosurgery) in selected patients.

 The symptoms and signs of CNS hemangioblastomas are referable to their anatomic location and derive from the combined mass effect of the solid tumor and of the associated cyst, which is often larger than the tumor itself.
 Larger lesions are more likely to develop a cyst (20; 85).
 CNS hemangioblastomas that occur sporadically have no distinctive clinical features as compared to those associated with von Hippel-Lindau disease.

 Hemangioblastomas in the posterior fossa typically present with symptoms of cerebellar dysfunction or increased intracranial pressure.
 These symptoms include headache, nausea, vomiting, ataxia, and dizziness (63; 14; 88; 93).
 Neurologic signs include ataxia, papilledema, and sixth nerve palsies.
 Other symptoms reported less frequently include dysarthria, dysgraphia, ptosis, motor deficits, sensory deficits, and impaired hearing.